stevenmullally/blitz31/trunk/README.txt

    * Operating System: Windows XP/2000/Vista/7 (32-bit ONLY)
    * Other: Microsoft .NET Framework 3.5 or Higher

-   Blitz makes use of the Cards.dll library included in Windows 98/XP/2000.
-To play Blitz on other versions of Windows, you will need a copy of this library inside your System32 folder.
-A quick search online will point you to many sites that offer the file for download.

 -= Troubleshooting =-

    Problem:  Program fails to launch